R41YAN/CSE-358-Computer-Graphics-and-Multimedia-Lab/Assignment 04/Readme.md

-# ⭐ Lab 04: Dynamic Color Triangle Using OpenGL
+# ⭐ Assignment 04: Dynamic Color Triangle Using OpenGL

 ## 📋 Description
 This OpenGL application renders **one triangle** whose color changes dynamically over time using shader uniforms.
 The triangle initially appears in **cyan** and smoothly transitions between **cyan and magenta** during execution.
 The program demonstrates the use of **Modern OpenGL (Core Profile)** concepts such as vertex buffers, vertex arrays, shader programs, and uniform variables.
 Keyboard input is also implemented to interact with the triangle color and close the window.